Skip to main content

 Setting environment variables

-To run MR3-UI and Grafana, we should fix values for two environment variables MR3_APPLICATION_ID_TIMESTAMP and ATS_SECRET_KEY.
+To run MR3-UI and Grafana, we should fix the values for two environment variables MR3_APPLICATION_ID_TIMESTAMP and ATS_SECRET_KEY.

-• MR3_APPLICATION_ID_TIMESTAMP is set to a positive integer whose last four digits determine the name of the Service for exposing MR3 DAGAppMaster.
-It should be fixed in advance so that we can configure Prometheus which contacts MR3 DAGAppMaster to collect data (in timeline-conf/prometheus.yml).
+• Set MR3_APPLICATION_ID_TIMESTAMP to a positive integer whose last four digits determine the name of the Service for exposing MR3 DAGAppMaster.
+It should be fixed in advance so that we can configure Prometheus which contacts MR3 DAGAppMaster to collect data (in timeline/conf/prometheus.yml).

-• ATS_SECRET_KEY is set to a random string which is used as a secret key for accessing the Timeline Server.
+• Set ATS_SECRET_KEY to a random string which is used as a secret key for accessing the Timeline Server.
 By setting ATS_SECRET_KEY, we ensure that both the Timeline Server and MR3 DAGAppMaster share the same secret key.
 Then MR3 DAGAppMaster can deliver history logs to the Timeline Server.

 When using Helm, we specify values for the two environment variables in values-hive.yaml and values-timeline.yaml, as shown in the example below.

-• The field amConfig/timestamp in values-hive.yaml sets MR3_APPLICATION_ID_TIMESTAMP.
+• The field amConfig.timestamp in hive/values-hive.yaml sets MR3_APPLICATION_ID_TIMESTAMP.

-• The fields amConfig/atsSecretKey in values-hive.yaml and timeline/secretKey in values-timeline.yaml set ATS_SECRET_KEY and should use the same value.
+• The fields amConfig.atsSecretKey in hive/values-hive.yaml and timeline.secretKey in timeline/values-timeline.yaml set ATS_SECRET_KEY and should use the same value.

 amConfig: